UCEAP/devcontainer-db-example/README.md

 A MariaDB docker image with the UCEAP Drupal Example development seed data baked-in.
+Forked from https://github.com/UCEAP/devcontainer-db-generic

 This needs the TERMINUS_TOKEN secret to be set in order to download the database backup from Pantheon.